 Day 1, Lights

-- 1:1 Life began when God created1 the universe—everything on earth and in the sky.
+- 1:1 It all started when God created1 the universe—everything on earth and in the sky.

 - 1:2 Earth was shapeless and empty.
 Darkness cloaked the deep water.
 God’s Spirit2 cruised through the darkness, above the water.

 - 1:3 God said, “Lights.”
 Lights came on.

 - 1:4 God liked the light.
 He gave it a place, separate from darkness.

 - 1:5 God called the light’s place “Day.”
 He put darkness in its place, too.
 He called it “Night.”
 Nighttime passed.
 Morning came.
 The first day was over.

 - 1:6 God said, “Open up some room.
 Put it in a dry place, sandwiched between water on the ground and water above.”

 - 1:7 God made a huge space.
 That’s what happened.
 Then he parted the water.
 He put some on the ground, below the space.
 He put the rest above the space.

 - 1:8 God called the huge room “Sky.”
 Nighttime passed.
 Morning came.
 The second day was over.

 Day 3, Gardens